Instant Pot Greek FETAccine (Fettuccine)

 - Then, break the pasta in half and add it to the pot BUT DO NOT STIR.
 Just allow it to be as submerged under the liquid as possible by gently smoothing out with a mixing spoon (it is okay if some of the pasta is sticking out above the liquid).
 Top off with the spinach and, again, DO NOT STIR.
 (Note: It’s going to feel like there’s a LOT of spinach in there and it will come up to the brim of the pot, but don’t worry – it cooks down into nothing!)

-- Secure the lid and hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” High Pressure for 8 minutes.
+- Secure the lid and hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” High Pressure for 8 minutes (9 for softer noodles).
 Quick release when done and stir everything up so the spinach gets mixed up with the fettuccine (Note: If the pasta seems a little firm/al dente at this point, don’t worry.
 It will soften with the heat of the pot as we aren’t quite done yet)

 - Add in the Tzatziki (or Greek yogurt).
 Stir until well combined and the sauce will begin to slightly thicken